Kodava people

+They are traditionally land-owning agriculturists and patrilineal, with martial customs.
+Originally small landholders, they gained relative prosperity with the advent of coffee cultivation in the nineteenth and twentieth centuries.

+The Kodava tribe forms the single largest caste in the district of Kodagu; they are reportedly over 30% of Kodagu's Hindu population, and play a major role in deciding the political candidates and winners there.
+The Kodava tribe also forms more than 60 percent of the Kodava-speaking population.

+Kodavas are the only ethnic group in India permitted to carry firearms without a license.

 Origin

-The words Kodava (the indigenous people, language and culture) and Kodagu (the land) come from the same root word 'Koda' of unknown meaning.
-Some claim it means 'hills', others say it means 'west' but both relate to the Western Ghats' location.
+The words Kodava (the indigenous people, language and culture) and Kodagu (the land) come from the same root word 'Koda' which means "Mist" But some claim it means 'hills', others say it means 'west' but both relate to the Western Ghats' location.
 Kodagu is called Kodava Naad in the native Kodava language.
-The word "Kodagu" was anglicized to "Coorgs" by the British Raj.
+The word "Kodavas" was anglicized to "Coorgs" by the British Raj.
 For centuries, the Kodavas have lived in Kodagu cultivating paddy fields, maintaining cattle herds and coffee plantations, and carrying arms during war.